rma92/rm_telnet_chat/Readme.md

 Data for each socket, as well as application level data such as usernames, are stored in the SOCKET_INFORMATION structure.

-If the application is compiled with a C++ compiler, storage of a username and password list across server runs is supported.
+If the application is compiled with a C++ compiler, storage of a username and password list to allow users to protect a username with a password is supported.

+### Future improvements
+* Saving the Map of usernames and passwords in a file should be implemented so that the username list will exist across server restarts.  (usernames persist across client reconnects.)
+This was not relevant to the demo the code was written for, so was not implemented.
+* It would be nice to reimplement the storage of the usertable in C.  This was not implemented in C as it was not relevant to the original demo, nor particularly interesting to add to the demo, as it wasn't a demonstration of implementation of data structures in C, but rather a demonstration of server programming.

 ### Code documentation